-Home › Forums › Jobs and careers › I have done caring for 20 years, but, unfortunatly I am having to give it up due to arthritis in my knee.
+Home › Forums › Jobs & Careers › I have done caring for 20 years, but, unfortunatly I am having to give it up due to arthritis in my knee.
 I need to work, but have no experiance other than caring.
 Any ideas would be appreciated, Btw, I am 62 yo

 Reply by ljsteward 4th July 2020 at 12:43 pm

 Hi, good for you to post your situation.
 Great to see some good responses coming in.
 What I thought about is the opportunity you have to continue what you’ve been doing by offering your services remotely.
 Everyone today under the circumstances of a global pandemic is used to connecting to others via the Internet using such services as Zoom and many others.
 You won’t be able to assist someone hands-on but could certainly provide assistance by understanding their needs and offering supportive ideas about how they could manage their situation as best as possible.
 Even just cheering them up I’m sure would be a big benefit.
 Some food for thought.